-If applicants have previously been denied admission to Berkeley on the basis of their English language proficiency, they must submit new test scores that meet the current minimum from one of the standardized tests.
+Applicants who have previously applied to Berkeley must also submit new test scores that meet the current minimum requirement from one of the standardized tests.
 Official TOEFL score reports must be sent directly from Educational Test Services (ETS).
-The institution code for Berkeley is 4833.
+The institution code for Berkeley is 4833 for Graduate Organizations.
 Official IELTS score reports must be sent electronically from the testing center to University of California, Berkeley, Graduate Division, Sproul Hall, Rm 318 MC 5900, Berkeley, CA 94720.
-TOEFL and IELTS score reports are only valid for two years.
-Where to Apply Visit the Berkeley Graduate Division application page (http:// grad.berkeley.edu/admissions/apply/).
+TOEFL and IELTS score reports are only valid for two years prior to beginning the graduate program at UC Berkeley.
+Note: score reports can not expire before the month of June.
+Where to Apply Visit the Berkeley Graduate Division application page (http://grad.berkeley.edu/admissions/apply/).
 Admission to the Program Applicants for the Anthropology PhD are required to specify the concentration to which they wish to apply: Archaeology, Biological Anthropology, or Sociocultural Anthropology.
 Applicants who wish to work in Archaeology are required to name at least two faculty with whom they wish to work.
 Applicants must hold a Bachelor of Arts degree or its equivalent from an institution of acceptable standing and may hold a Master of Arts in Anthropology or another field.
 Previous concentration in anthropology is not required.
 The department does not accept applicants interested in the Master of Arts in Anthropology degree only.
-Normative Time Requirements Normative Time to Advancement to PhD Candidacy Total time to advancement is expected to be three years.
-Step I The students begin to narrow down their interests to particular topical and geographical fields of specialization, a process that normally takes one year.
-Step II Students attend seminars, prepare three field statements in their specializations, satisfy their language requirement, and prepare for their PhD oral qualifying examination.
+Normative Time Requirements Normative Time to Advancement to PhD Candidacy Total time to advancement is expected to be three years. sTep I The students begin to narrow down their interests to particular topical and geographical fields of specialization, a process that normally takes one year.
+STep II Students attend seminars, prepare three field statements in their specializations, satisfy their language requirement, and prepare for their PhD oral qualifying examination.
 This step lasts one to two years.
 With the successful passing of the orals, students are advanced to candidacy for the PhD degree.
-Normative Time in Candidacy Step III Students undertake research for the PhD dissertation under a threeperson committee in charge of their research and dissertation.
+Normative Time in Candidacy Step III Students undertake research for the PhD dissertation under a three-person committee in charge of their research and dissertation.
 Students do original field, laboratory, or library research, which generally takes a minimum of one year.
 The students then write their dissertations based on the results of this research.
 On completion of the research and approval of the dissertation by the committee, the students are awarded the doctorate.
 When registered during this phase, students normally enroll in ANTHRO 299 with their dissertation chair.
 Total Normative Time Total normative time is 6 years.